-Nature is cooperative, canada not competitive.
+Nature is cooperative, this site canada not competitive.
 It is this way because it is a part of a whole, part of the one system we call life.
 It has to be based on mutual collaboration because a house divided against itself cannot stand.
 Nature depends on constant two way communication, both internally and externally.
 It depends on information to achieve balance and maintain equilibrium.
 But this is never fully achieved.
 There is a constant dynamic between balance and imbalance, chaos and order.
 This movement, this tension is called life.
 Life is inherently unstable.
 This is how innovation can occur and growth happens.
 This is how Nature exists.
 Life is a force.
 It isn’t material.
 It’s a quality, a sensitivity that permeates and is a part of everything.

 It takes time and patience to observe Nature.
 This has to be done with the senses, not with the mind.
 The mind separates us from Nature because it thinks there is a boundary between the two.
 In truth, there is no boundary between us and our world.
 We are all of a piece.
 If we come to Nature like a child, by our senses, we can experience Nature’s feelings, its sacredness and it’s touch on us.
 Surrounded by and enveloped in Nature, we slow down.
 We breathe more deeply.
 We become more aware of the will of Nature and less responsive to our own human will.
 Our hearts open and begin to communicate on another level with the web of life to which we belong, of which we are a part.
 It’s a lot like falling in love, this deep intimacy.
 Like love, the experience requires time and close association and care for true communication to flourish, for this bond to strengthen and for meaning to emerge as understanding and awareness.